ErrantThinking/errantthinking.github.io/content/vorpal_vale/index.md

 If it is foggy, then 1d20 for snow: 1 to 10: no snow, 11 to 19: snow, 20. blizzard.
 If it snows or blizzards while there is a fog, this results in a freezing fog where the fog will freeze to surfaces forming [rime ice](https://en.wikipedia.org/wiki/Rime_ice).
-If it is snowing, then low winds and soft rime ice is formed.
+If it is snowing, then low winds form soft rime ice.
-If it is blizzarding, then high winds and hard rime ice is formed.
+If a blizzard occurs, then high winds form hard rime ice.
-Getting caught in a blizzard may require finding or making shelter.
+Getting caught in a blizzard may require finding or making shelter, otherwise it slows travel and tests ones survival.

 Cannot get lost in the fog when you have someone like Rudolph the Red-Nosed Reindeer guiding your way!

-## Rumors of Vorpal Vale
+## Rumors of the Vorpal Vale

+### The Chevalier Vert

-A headless knight in green prowls the vale at night.
-They call him Chevalier Vert.
-It is said he hunts for his missing head and disappears into a mist at dawn.
+A headless knight in green prowls the vale at night riding atop a large [boreal woodland caribou](https://en.wikipedia.org/wiki/Boreal_woodland_caribou).
+They call him **Chevalier Vert**.
+It is said he hunts in a frenzy for his missing head and helm all through the night.
+Yet once dawn strikes, he disappears into a mist.

-Some say there is a sacred scroll in the Green Chapel that can be used to control him.
+Some say there is a *sacred scroll* in the *Chapel of the Green* that can be used to control him.
 Others say if his head were to be returned to him, his wild spirit would finally know peace.

-He is said to carry a vorpal sword that could fell the great Jabberwocky.
+He is said to carry a vorpal sword that could cut clean the head of the great Jabberwock in a single snicker-snack!
-Too bad his gear along with himself all turns to mist at dawn!
+Too bad his gear along with himself all turn to mist at dawn!

+Chevvalier Vert was known to wear a magnificient antlered helm.
+However, he lost it prior to losing his head in the Vorpal Vale.
+There are rumors of a [Yule Barbarian](https://playtestdummies.substack.com/p/merry-hexmas-the-christmas-tree-forest), more westward than north of the vale, who possesses such an antlered helm.
+They say to "seek a henge of a dozen".

+#### Upon Return of his Head

+The Chevalier Vert will regain his sanity and cease his frenzy upon the return of his head.
+He is now able to escort the party with his faithful mount during the evening.
+However, until he regains his antlered helm, he cannot aid the party during the day.

+He'll tell the tale of how he lost his head here due to not wearing him great antlered helm.
+He lost his helm in a great fight against demonic wind mill.
+He swears it was a great foe.

+Once he is whole again with both his head and helm, he can reattach his helmed head and be free from his misty bonds to the Vorpal Vale.

+### The Jabberwock

+The Jabberwock is known to visit the Vorpal Vale during the day to prey upon those lost.

 ## Random Encounters
 There is a Vorpal Vale counter which accounts accumulation of the Vorpal Vale's curse on travellers.
 If the Vorpal Vale counter is less than four *after* incrementing, then nothing happens.
-If that is dissapointing, then choose an encounter or roll again.
+If that is disappointing, then choose an encounter or roll again.
 On the fourth count, reset the counter to zero and all of the following occurs:
 - Fog pours over Rime Ridge into the vale.
 - Vorpal Veil occurs.